FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/apig_application.md

   maximum of 255 characters and the angle brackets (< and >) are not allowed.
 Chinese characters must be in UTF-8 or Unicode format.

-* `app_codes` - (Required, List) Specifies an array of one or more application codes which the APIG application belongs to.
+* `app_codes` - (Optional, List) Specifies an array of one or more application codes which the APIG application belongs to.
 Up to five application codes can be created.
 The code consists of 64 to 180 characters, starting with a letter, digit, plus sign (+) or slash (/).
 Only letters, digits and following special special characters are allowed: !@#$%+-_ /=